martynbiz/stiracuk/README.md

 ## Manual Setup

-To manually set up the template, first download it with Git:
+To manually set up the project, first clone it with Git:

 ```bash
 git clone https://github.com/martynbiz/stiracuk projectname
 ```

-Then open the folder in your command line, and install the needed dependencies:
+Then open the folder in your command line, and install the required dependencies:

 ```bash
 cd projectname